 If a client does not win or settle their case, then the attorney gets nothing.
 This may seem unfair as the attorney has put many hours of work into the case and generated many expenses; however, it is a risk that the lawyer takes.
 This is why attorneys are careful about which cases they will handle.
 After reviewing the accident and injury, if the attorney feels that the injured victim does not have a realistic chance of winning the claim, then the attorney will not represent them.
 This is because the attorney does not want to waste time and resources.

 If you are hurt in an accident in Columbus, it is important to call an experienced Columbus personal injury attorney to discuss your legal rights.
-The firm can review your case and discuss your options; this will not cost you anything up front.
+The firm can review your case and discuss your options; this will not cost you anything upfront.

 Call now and schedule your free consultation.
 It is completely free to discuss your injuries and accident.
-When you work with an experienced injury attorney, you have the piece of mind knowing that you have a skilled Columbus personal injury lawyer by your side throughout the entire case.
+When you work with an experienced injury attorney, you have the peace of mind knowing that you have a skilled Columbus personal injury lawyer by your side throughout the entire case.

 If you or someone you love sustained injuries in an accident caused by someone else’s negligence, you may be feeling overwhelmed with emotions and stress.
-You may have a lot of questions, including how you will pay for your medical bills, manage your finances as the result of lost income, and travel to places while your car is being repaired.
+You may have a lot of questions, including how you will pay for your medical bills, manage your finances as a result of lost income, and travel to places while your car is being repaired.
 You may also be wondering if you should hire a Columbus personal injury attorney to help you with all of these matters.

 An experienced personal injury attorney can help answer your questions about your injuries and walk you through the process of a personal injury claim.
 This guidance can help you get back on your feet.